muralitharankm/SGD-Classifier/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Split the dataset into features (X) and target (y), and preprocess the data.
+1. Load the Iris dataset and split it into training and testing sets.
-2. Split data into training and testing sets.
+2. Standardize the feature values using StandardScaler.
-3. Train the Decision Tree Classifier using the training data.
+3. Initialize and train the SGD classifier on the training data.
-4. Predict and evaluate the model on the test data, then visualize the decision tre
+4. Predict species on the test set and evaluate using accuracy and classification report.
 ## Program:
 ```
 /*